AdobeDocs/commerce-extensibility/src/pages/webhooks/conditional-webhooks.md

 </method>
 ```

-In the following example, we want to generate a product description when we save a product with a 3rd party service, but we don't want to send a webhook if the description is already set.

-The webhook will be triggered only if the product short description is empty.
-The webhook will return the operation with information to update the product short description, but the webhook won't be triggered again for the same product.
+The following example sends a webhook to a 3rd-party service when the product short description is empty.
+The service generates the text for the description.
+The webhook returns the operation with information to update the product short description.
+As a result, the webhook will not be triggered again for the same product.

 ```xml
        <method name="observer.catalog_product_save_before" type="before">